tkellen/kwm/README.md

 ```

 Restart containerd to pick up CNI settings (TODO: can this be removed?):
+> Without restarting containerd after configuring kube-router, pods will fail to
+> start with "Failed create pod sandbox".
 ```
-wait 30
+sleep 30
 echo "sudo systemctl restart containerd" | kwm connect soar
 ```

-Install a kube-dns for cluster DNS:
+Install kube-dns so your services-to-be can resolve internal DNS:
 ```
 sleep 30
 kwm render dns-manifest